Romeo Lamothe: Early life

-Romeo B. Lamothe was born on October 2, 1914 in the hamlet of St. Edouard, Alberta.
+Lamothe was born on October 2, 1914, in the hamlet of St. Edouard, Alberta.
 He took his post secondary education at St. John College and Camrose Normal School and became a teacher.

 Lamothe joined the Royal Canadian Air Force in 1942 and saw action in World War II.
 His career in the Air Force ended in 1945.

 Political career

-Lamothe ran for a seat to the Alberta Legislature in a by-election held on November 27, 1961 as the Social Credit candidate in the electoral district of Bonnyville.
+Lamothe ran for a seat to the Alberta Legislature in a by-election held on November 27, 1961, as the Social Credit candidate in the electoral district of Bonnyville.
 He won the race easily with a landslide majority to hold the seat for his party.

 Lamothe ran for a second term in the 1963 Alberta general election.
 His popular vote decreased but he still won a comfortable plurality to hold the district.

 Lamothe ran his third term in office in the 1967 Alberta general election.
 He held his seat in a hotly contested race against Vic Justik for the second election in a row.
 Justik ran as a Coalition candidate being nominated by both the Liberals and Progressive Conservatives.

 Lamothe retired from the assembly at dissolution in 1971.